Our popular India textile tour

 Taj Mahal and Bear Rescue

-Near Agra we’ll visit the Agra Bear Rescue Center, managed by the wonderful and caring SOS Wildlife team.
-This center is home to over two hundred Sloth Bears rescued from horrific lives as dancing bears, or from poaching and situations of man-animal conflict.
+The Wildlife SOS Organization has rescued hundreds of Sloth Bears and now gives the Kalandar people alternative ways of making a living.
 The facility is the world’s largest, and is truly a heart-warming place, with bears playing with balls, lounging on tire swings and in rope hammocks.

-Delhi to Jaipur
+Agra to Jaipur

 Printing Workshops

-Later at an Ajrakh resist-printing workshop, we’ll see how various resists and dye baths of indigo, madder and other natural substances make different color combinations.
 In another town, we’ll meet dyers who will show us how to make our own beautiful silk bandhini-style tie-dyed scarves.
-You can make an exquisite scarf that you’ll be proud to wear at home.
+By planning out a pattern on the silk, then pleating and tying circles and stripes.can make an exquisite scarf that you’ll be proud to wear at home.
 There may be an opportunity to purchase some of the artists’ beautiful work also.

 Astronomy and Ikat Weavers

 Also on this route is a visit to meet the famous silk ikat weavers of Patan.
-The Salvis’ ikat is double, meaning that both the warp and the weft have resist patterns tied and dyed in, to make a design when aligned correctly.
+The Salvis’ ikat is double, meaning that both warp and weft have resist patterns tied and dyed in, to make a design when aligned correctly.
 The Salvi family has perfected the ikat tying, dyeing and weaving methods.
-They will show us how they bind the silk threads so the rich dye colors don’t penetrate the bound areas – and how they weave the complex patterns.
-In their hometown of Patan, the Salvi family has established a private museum of the ikat technique with fabrics from all over the world.
-(They welcome donations too if you have ikat cloth from another country and don’t know what to do with it!)
-For special events wealthy women wear the Salvis’ exquisite silk ikat saris that cost thousands of dollars.
+They will show us how they bind the silk threads of both the warp and the weft, so the rich dye colors don’t penetrate the bound areas – and how they weave the complex patterns.

 Mother and young Indian Wild ass with tan backs and white stomachs.